Joyce (singer)

 As a composer, Joyce Moreno has songs recorded by nearly all the greatest names in Música popular brasileira—including Elis Regina, Maria Bethânia, Gal Costa, Milton Nascimento, Edu Lobo and Elizeth Cardoso—and by such foreign artists as Annie Lennox, Omara Portuondo, Claus Ogerman, the Black Eyed Peas, Gerry Mulligan, and Wallace Roney.[6]
 Her creations are also featured in two film soundtracks: Robert Altman's 1992 The Player and Robert Luketic's Legally Blonde.[7]She participated on the soundtrack of Japanese anime series Wolf's Rain, for which her work was included as part of the official soundtrack.

+Early childhood

+Moreno's paternal grandfather was a Swede, from Karlskrona, who moved to Copenhagen and married a Danish woman.
+Their son, Joyce's father, moved from Denmark to Brazil and married a Brazilian woman, Joyce's mother.